January 4th 2017

 Every Tom, Dick and Harriet seems to be claiming to be a health guru on Instagram these days, but how do you sort the wheat from the chaff in terms of nutrition specialists to trust and blaggers/ bloggers/ ‘clean eaters’ on a bandwagon?
 We rafted in a professional to do just that.
 Nutritional therapist Zoe Stirling (Bsc Hons, DIP ION, MBANT, CHNC Reg.) gives us the lowdown on what to look out for if you’re considering consulting a nutritionist, because #eatclean ain’t a qualification...

-How can I find a nutritional therapist to suit my needs?
-There seem to be a lot of nutrition 'experts' out there these days…
+How can I find a nutrition expert to suit my needs?
+There seem to be a lot of 'experts' out there these days…

 Referrals tend to be how most people connect with a nutritional therapist but you can also search for registered nutritional therapists on the BANT (British Association for Applied Nutrition & Nutritional Therapy) website.
 Nutritional therapists who are registered with BANT follow their code of conduct to ensure best practice.